 Dublin Castle is one of Ireland's top visitor attractions.
 Situated just off Dame Street, the castle is a short 10-minute walk from The Morgan Hotel.
 Head to our offers page to see our full range of packages for staying at the Morgan Hotel.

-Dublin Castle was constructed on elevated ground that was once occupied by an earlier Viking settlement.
+Dublin Castle was constructed on elevated ground which was once occupied by an earlier Viking settlement.
 From 1204 until 1922, Dublin Castle served principally as a residence for the British monarch’s Irish representative.
 In 1604, a major fire broke out causing severe damage to much of the building.
 The seventeenth and eighteenth centuries were spent rebuilding the Castle into a beautiful Georgian palace.
 Today, the Castle spans 11 acres and consists of 2 museums, 2 cafés, an international conference centre, 2 gardens, Government Buildings and the State Apartments.

 Over the centuries, Dublin Castle has been a host to many famous figures.
 Amongst those are Benjamin Franklin, Queen Victoria, Charles Dickens, John F. Kennedy, Nelson Mandela, and Queen Elizabeth II.
 Today, over a quarter of a million people visit the Castle each year.

 The grounds of the site are free to explore, however if you wish to take a tour of the State Apartments you must purchase a ticket.
 Tours can either be guided or self-guided.
 Self-guided tours allow you to move throughout the rooms at your own pace, however, the Viking Excavation and Chapel Royal can only be accessed as part of a guided tour.
 A guided tour will last around 70 minutes.
 Tickets can only be purchased onsight from the Apartments in the Upper Castle Yard.